- Oops!Something went wrong.Please try again later.

-Based in Bryn Mawr, Bryn Mawr Bank (BMTC) is in the Finance sector, and so far this year, shares have seen a price change of 11.88%.
-Currently paying a dividend of $0.25 per share, the company has a dividend yield of 2.02%.
-In comparison, the Banks - Northeast industry's yield is 1.58%, while the S&P 500's yield is 1.77%.
+Bryn Mawr Bank (BMTC) is headquartered in Bryn Mawr, and is in the Finance sector.
+The stock has seen a price change of 60.09% since the start of the year.
+Currently paying a dividend of $0.28 per share, the company has a dividend yield of 2.29%.
+In comparison, the Banks - Northeast industry's yield is 1.98%, while the S&P 500's yield is 1.4%.

-Looking at dividend growth, the company's current annualized dividend of $1 is up 16.3% from last year.
-Bryn Mawr Bank has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 5.29%.
+Looking at dividend growth, the company's current annualized dividend of $1.12 is up 5.7% from last year.
+In the past five-year period, Bryn Mawr Bank has increased its dividend 5 times on a year-over-year basis for an average annual increase of 6.65%.
 Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Right now, Bryn Mawr Bank's payout ratio is 29%, which means it paid out 29% of its trailing 12-month EPS as dividend.
+Bryn Mawr Bank's current payout ratio is 32%.
+This means it paid out 32% of its trailing 12-month EPS as dividend.

-BMTC is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2018 is $3.13 per share, which represents a year-over-year growth rate of 29.34%.
+Looking at this fiscal year, BMTC expects solid earnings growth.
+The Zacks Consensus Estimate for 2021 is $2.80 per share, which represents a year-over-year growth rate of 70.73%.

 Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
-With that in mind, BMTC presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #2 (Buy).
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+With that in mind, BMTC is a compelling investment opportunity.
+Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report